 As a joint agreement between Ford Motor Company, Ford and Lincoln dealers, and Parkland College, the Ford ASSET (Automotive Student Service Educational Training) program is designed to develop entry-level, product-trained service technicians for Ford and Lincoln dealerships.
-Since enrollment is limited, students are encouraged to submit their admission applications, indicating interest in the ASSET program, as early as possible.
+Since enrollment is limited, students are encouraged to submit their admission application for the Ford ASSET A.A.S. degree as early as possible.